prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Understanding GameSparks Real-Time.md

 * *Access Token*
 * *Host Server*

-These three variables are what a client needs to establish a connection to the real-time session.
+These three variables are what a client needs to establish a connection to the Real-Time session.

 ![](img/RTGuide/5.png)

 The GameSparks SDK has the *Create Session* function that allows you to connect to a session using the *Port Number*, *Access Token*, and *Host Server*.

-The session comes with four useful Events which help you organize players, manage games and logic, and use data sent to or received from the server or other peers:
+The session comes with four useful Events, which help you to organize players, manage games and logic, and use data sent to or from the server or other peers:

 * *OnReady* is triggered when the client is connected to the session.
 *	*OnData* is triggered when a new packet is received.